Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

 Specifically, when aggregating the copilot models from each client, the server first considers the \textbf{data volume} from an overall perspective and calculates volume weight accordingly, denoted as:

 where $\mathcal{N}_k$ indicates the amount of data on the $k$-th client.

 Next, it assesses the knowledge levels learned by each node in the copilot model.
 Ideally, each node should focus on relevant knowledge associated with its respective category, implying that the knowledge should be strong and clear.
 We measure knowledge level from two dimensions: \textbf{knowledge strength} and \textbf{knowledge clarity}.
-The knowledge strength at a node can be represented by the maximum value of the output prediction probabilities, which intuitively reflects the model's confidence in recognizing a particular category, denoted as:

-where $\text{max}(\cdot)$ returns the max value of the predict vector $p$ for the $i$-th node.
-On the other hand, assessing knowledge clarity is more complex as it involves evaluating the distinction between the predicted results of this node and those of other categories, expressed as $\text{max}(p_i)-\sum{p_i^*}$, where $p^*$ represents the set of values other than the maximum value.
-Additionally, we must be wary of the over-smoothing phenomenon that can occur in GNNs due to interactions with neighboring nodes, which may compromise the model's discriminatory ability.
-We define the clarity evaluation formula as:
+The knowledge strength at a node can be represented by the maximum value of the output prediction probabilities, which intuitively reflects the model's confidence in recognizing a particular category, denoted as $Q_i^{stren} = \max\left(p_i\right)$.
+On the other hand, assessing knowledge clarity is more complex as it involves evaluating the distinction between the predictions of this node and those of other categories, expressed as $Q_i^{stren}-\sum{p_i^*}$, where $p^*$ represents the set of values other than the maximum value.
+Additionally, we must be wary of the over-smoothing phenomenon in GNNs due to interactions with neighbor nodes, which compromises the model's discriminatory ability.
+The clarity evaluation is formulated as:

-where $M$ represents the number of categories, $\mathcal{V}_i$ represents the set of neighbor nodes of node $i$, $\lambda$ is the weight of the over-smoothing effect, and $\text{simi}(\cdot)$ represents the cosine similarity calculation function.
+where $M$ represents the number of categories, $\mathcal{V}_i$ represents the set of neighbor nodes of node $i$, $\lambda$ is the weight of the over-smoothing effect, and $\text{sim}(\cdot)$ represents the cosine similarity calculation.
 Then, the degree of knowledge mastery of each client is quantified by:

 where $\mathcal{N}_k$ indicates the amount of data on the $k$-th client.
 The knowledge-related weights are expressed as:

 By considering data volume, node knowledge strength, and node knowledge clarity, we quantify the learning knowledge level of each client's copilot model.
 Consequently, the aggregation weight for the $k$-th client's model can be determined as follows: